rtaylor034/datapack-archive-finished/README.md

 - Very low health.
 - *Incredibly* fast.
 - Increased aggro range.
-- Will explode much sooner after ignited.
+- Will explode much sooner after primed.

 ### Enderman
 *Enderman were already pretty strong and unique, so only a small change*
-- When damaged, will always teleport to attack from another angle, leaving an endermite in its place.
+- will always teleport to attack from another angle when hit, leaving an endermite in its place.

 ### Slime
 - Very resistant to explosions, projectiles, and knockback.
-- When damaged, slows and weakens nearby players.
+- temporarily slows and weakens nearby players when hit.
 - Slimes of the same size will merge into a bigger slime if given enough time.

 ### Husk
 - Extremely high health.
 - Completely invulnerable to knockback.
 - Slightly increased attack damage.
-- If is on sand:
+- When on sand:
   - Gains resistance.
   - Nearby players are slowed, weakened, and unable to jump.

 ### Drowned
+- Greatly increased aggro range.
+- Increased attack damage.
+- Slightly increased knockback resistance.
+- Slighty increased health.
+- Is able to lunge while in water.

+### Ghast
+- Greatly increased aggro range.
+- Greatly increased knockback resistance.
+- Slightly increased health.
+- Fireballs are more powerful, and acccelerate toward their destination.
+(This makes them very difficult to be hit back)

+### Blaze
+- Spawns with three 'shield' charges.
+  - Indicated by a rotating flame particle around the blaze.
+  - Absorbs one instance of damage that would have damaged the blaze.
+  - Regenerates 5 seconds after all three have been broken.
+- Fireballs are more powerful.
+- Slightly increased health.

+### Wither Skeleton
+- Increased health.
+- Increased movement speed.
+- Increased aggro range.
+- Always spawns with full armor, a sword, and a bow.
+- Will switch between using a bow and sword based on distance to the player.
+- Has a chance to drop a 'Nether Helm'.